pcda17/pcda17.github.io/index.md

 Your final project will include the following elements:

--   A description of your dataset (10%)
+-   Proposal (10%)

 -   In-class presentation (week 14) (10%)

--   8-10 page critical essay, including 3–4 data visualizations (20%)
+-   12 page critical essay, with an appendix of 3–4 data visualizations (30%)

--   1-page description of your chosen research genre and intended audience, as well as a reflection on the strengths and weaknesses of your method (5%)

--   Jupyter notebook containing code used for data analysis and visualization (5%)

 ### Weekly Assignments (WA) (50%)